Uniform twisted homological stability: Introduction

-\cref{thmC} has important implications in arithmetic statistics, in light of recent work of \cite{BDPW}.
-Let $q$ be an odd prime power.
+Now let $q$ be an odd prime power.
 For monic and square-free $d \in \Fq[t]$, let $L(s,\chi_d)$ denote the $L$-function associated to the Galois representation given by the first cohomology group of the affine hyperelliptic curve with equation $y^2=d(x)$. \cref{thmC}, combined with the results of \cite{BDPW}, implies the following:

 \begin{thm} For each $r \geq 1$, there is an explicit polynomial $Q_r$ of degree $r(r+1)/2$ such that

 \end{thm}